c19witness/uk-covid19-inquiry/Credit_To_Matthew_Somerville.rst

 Credit to Matthew Somerville
 ============================

-**Comments here below pertinent to `ukcovid19inquiry.dracos.co.uk <https://ukcovid19inquiry.dracos.co.uk>`_ on which THIS site is based**.
+**Comments here below pertinent to** `ukcovid19inquiry.dracos.co.uk <https://ukcovid19inquiry.dracos.co.uk>`_ **on which THIS site is based**.
 These are also Matthew's own words:

-This site takes a copy of the `official transcripts <https://www.covid19.public-inquiry.uk/hearings>`_, which are available in PDF, parses them into reStructuredText, and uploads them to ReadTheDocs for **display and searching**.
+"This site takes a copy of the `official transcripts <https://www.covid19.public-inquiry.uk/hearings>`_, which are available in PDF, parses them into reStructuredText, and uploads them to ReadTheDocs for **display and searching**.
 It also auto-links evidence IDs to the relevant page on the official site.